-ISEM 572 Smart Enterprises and Strategic Intelligence (3 semester hours)
+ISEM 572 - Smart Cities and Strategic Intelligence

-Prerequisites: ISEM 565 or ANLY 500
+Prerequisites: ISEM 565 or ISEM 540

 Description: This course addresses advances in research, technologies, systems, and applications as related to "strategic intelligence."
-Strategic intelligence (SI) refers to the intersection of Business Intelligence, Knowledge Management, and Competitive Intelligence for improving the strategic decision making in Smart Enterprises.
-Instead of intelligence on one topic area, smart enterprises need strategic intelligence that covers multiple topic areas.
+Strategic intelligence (SI) refers to the intersection of Business Intelligence, Knowledge Management, and Competitive Intelligence for improving the strategic decision making in Smart Cities.
+Instead of intelligence on one topic area, smart cities need strategic intelligence that covers multiple topic areas.
 This course discusses methodologies, trends, challenges, and applications as related to knowledge management, intelligent systems, automated planning and scheduling systems, analytics, and Big Data.

-ISEM 574 Block Chains and Bit Coins (3 semester hours)
+ISEM 574 - Block Chains and Bit Coins